Guo Moruo: Study abroad

 Following his elder brothers, Guo left China in December 1913, reaching Japan in early January 1914.
 After a year of preparatory study in Tokyo, he entered Sixth Higher School in Okayama.
 When visiting a friend of his hospitalized in Saint Luke's Hospital in Tokyo, in the summer of 1916, Guo fell in love with Sato Tomiko, a Japanese woman from a Christian family, who worked at the hospital as a student nurse.
 Sato would become his common-law wife.
 They were to stay together for 20 years, until the outbreak of the war, and to have five children together.

 After graduation from the Okayama school, Guo entered in 1918 the Medical School of Kyushu Imperial University in Fukuoka.
 He was more interested in literature than medicine, however.
-His studies at this time focused on foreign language and literature, namely the works of: Spinoza, Goethe, Walt Whitman, and the Nobel Laureate Rabindra Nath Tagore.
+His studies at this time focused on foreign language and literature, namely the works of: Spinoza, Goethe, Walt Whitman, and the Nobel Laureate Rabindranath Tagore.
 Along with numerous translations, he published his first anthology of poems, entitled The Goddesses (女神 (nǚshén)) (1921).
 He co-founded the Creation Society (創造社) in Shanghai, which promoted modern and vernacular literature.

 The war years

 Guo joined the Chinese Communist Party in 1927.
 He was involved in the Communist Nanchang Uprising and fled to Japan after its failure.
 He stayed there for 10 years studying Chinese ancient history.
 During that time he published his work on inscriptions on oracle bones and bronze vessels, Corpus of Inscriptions on Bronzes from the Two Zhou Dynasties (两周金文辭大系考釋).
-In this work, he attempted to demonstrate, according to the Communist doctrine, the "slave society" nature of ancient China.
-His theory on the "slave society of China" remains highly controversial, although it was praised by Mao Zedong and the party.
+During this period he published ten monographs on archeology of the Shang and Zhou periods and ancient Chinese script, thus establishing himself as a preeminent scholar in the field.

 In the summer of 1937, shortly after the Marco Polo Bridge incident, Guo returned to China to join the anti-Japanese resistance.
 His attempt to arrange for Sato Tomiko and their children to join him in China were frustrated by the Japanese authorities, and in 1939 he remarried to Yu Liqun, a Shanghai actress.
 After the war, Sato went to reunite with him but was disappointed to know that he had already formed a new family.

+In early February 1942, Guo created a five-act historical drama 虎符, Hǔfú ("Tiger Talisman") in a single nine-day period.

+In 1942, Guo's essay The Answer to Nora was published in New China Daily.
+Guo's essay responded to Lu Xun's question "what happens after Nora" -- the principal character in Henrik Ibsen's play A Doll's House -- "leaves home".
+Writing that Nora should emulate the revolutionary martyr Qiu Jin, Guo stated, "Where should Nora go after she leaves the doll's house?
+She should study and acquire the skills to live independently; fight to achieve women's emancipation in the context of national liberation; take on women's responsibilities in national salvation; and not fear sacrificing her life to accomplish these tasks -- these are the right answers."